 Never dry shave; always apply shaving cream.

-Shave slowly in the direction of your hair growth, using either a sharp, single-blade razor or a wet/dry electric razor.
+- Shave slowly in the direction that your hairs grow.
 If your hairs grow in different directions, shave in the direction that you’re training the hairs to grow.

 - Use short strokes, and never go over an area more than twice.